vtexdocs/dev-portal-content/docs/guides/B2B-Suite/b2b-organizations/bulk-import-buyer-organizations-spreadsheet.md

 ## Before you begin

-To use the bulk import buyer organization, you must first install and configure the [B2B Suite](https://developers.vtex.com/docs/apps/vtex.b2b-suite) and [B2B Organizations](https://developers.vtex.com/docs/apps/vtex.b2b-organizations) in your store.
+To use the bulk import of buyer organizations, you must first install and configure the [B2B Suite](https://developers.vtex.com/docs/apps/vtex.b2b-suite) which includes the [B2B Organizations](https://developers.vtex.com/docs/apps/vtex.b2b-organizations) app.

 ## Step-by-step